shipth-is/cli/README.md

 ## `shipthis apple certificate import FILE`

-Imports an iOS Distribution Certificate to your shipthis account
+Imports an iOS Distribution Certificate to your ShipThis account

 ```
 USAGE